Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Friedrich is an air conditioner manufacturing company with a long history of technological innovation.
 Founded in 1883, Friedrich developed one of the first food refrigeration systems.
 By the 1950s, Friedrich was a leader in the commercial refrigeration industry and expanded to air conditioning units.
 They now specialize in both residential and commercial air conditioning systems, sold at dealers nationwide.

-- Manufacturing focus: Friedrich prides itself on manufacturing only air conditioners.
+Manufacturing focus: Friedrich prides itself on manufacturing only air conditioners.
 Unlike other major manufacturing companies, it does not offer other consumer appliances, instead focusing only on air conditioners in order to be an industry leader and expert.

-- Product selection: Friedrich offers many residential air conditioning options, including window units, through-the-wall room air conditioners, ductless systems, portable units and air purifiers.
+Product selection: Friedrich offers many residential air conditioning options, including window units, through-the-wall room air conditioners, ductless systems, portable units and air purifiers.
 The systems are available in cooling only or cooling and heating to fit your needs.

-- Product rebates: Friedrich offers several rebate programs to help you save money on your new air conditioner.
+Product rebates: Friedrich offers several rebate programs to help you save money on your new air conditioner.
 Check the website to see which models are currently eligible for a rebate.

-- Innovative remote-controlling technology: Friedrich uses a web portal called Friedrich Link to help you manage your air conditioning units.
+Innovative remote-controlling technology: Friedrich uses a web portal called Friedrich Link to help you manage your air conditioning units.
 You can use any Internet-connected mobile device or computer to set up an account and control your air conditioner remotely.
 You can even set up your units on a schedule to automatically go on or off at set times during the week.

-- Helpful website and customer service: Air conditioning units can be complicated, but Friedrich’s helpful support website offers information about each unit, how-to videos, downloadable manuals and brochures, frequently asked questions and more.
+Helpful website and customer service: Air conditioning units can be complicated, but Friedrich’s helpful support website offers information about each unit, how-to videos, downloadable manuals and brochures, frequently asked questions and more.
 Friedrich’s customer service representatives are available by phone, mail or through a contact form on their website.

-- Best for homeowners, renters and business owners who need air conditioning solutions.
+Best for: homeowners, renters and business owners who need air conditioning solutions.

-Friedrich Air Conditioner Company Profile
+Friedrich Air Conditioner Company Information